- Product: 360 Counter

 - Which subscriptions should we keep?

-- Which journals or databases can be cancelled?
+- Which titles or databases can be cancelled?

 - Which databases provide the best return on investment?

-Retrieve Reports from Information Providers: Project-COUNTER-compliant usage-statistics reports can be retrieved and uploaded to 360 Counter by ProQuest's Data Retrieval Service (DRS) -- either via SUSHI-protocol harvesting or administration-based harvesting -- if you provide us with sufficient credentials to log into the providers' systems.
-Non-COUNTER-compliant reports can be retrieved and uploaded by you.
+Retrieve Reports from Information Providers: Project-COUNTER-compliant usage-statistics reports can be retrieved and uploaded to 360 Counter by the Data Retrieval Service (DRS) -- either via SUSHI-protocol harvesting or administration-based harvesting -- if you provide us with sufficient credentials to log into the providers' systems.
+Non-COUNTER-compliant reports must be retrieved and uploaded by you.
 See also this list of COUNTER-compliant reports supported by 360 Counter.

 Validate Usage Data: When a usage report has been uploaded into 360 Counter, it passes through several cycles where the data and format of the report is checked, synthesized and made available in the reporting interface, Intota Assessment.
 This usage data upload process is completed weekly.